FedeClaudi/HelpGPT.jl/README.md

 The help messages are generated using GPT-3, a state-of-the-art language model from OpenAI.
 The code for interactive with the OpenAI API is based on `ReplGPT.jl`.

 ## Getting Started:
 You will need to obtain an OpenAI API key from [openai.com](openai.com) and pass it to Julia.
-ReplGPT.jl will look for an API key in the module's settings and in the `OPENAI_API_KEY` environment variable as a fallback.
+HelpGPT.jl will look for an API key in the module's settings and in the `OPENAI_API_KEY` environment variable as a fallback.